Understanding the four senses of Scripture will provide you with an interpretive key for unlocking many spiritual

 Reprinted with permission of Lay Witness magazine.

 Edward Sri a professor of theology and Vice President of Mission and Outreach at the Augustine Institute in Denver, Colorado.
 Sri is also a founding leader with Curtis Martin of FOCUS (Fellowship of Catholic University Students).
-He resides with his wife Elizabeth and their seven children in Littleton, Colorado.
+He resides with his wife Elizabeth and their eight children in Littleton, Colorado.
 Among his books are Into His Likenes Be Transformed as a Disciple of Christ, Praying the Rosary Like Never Before: Encounter the Wonder of Heaven and Earth, Who Am I to Judge?: Responding to Relativism with Logic and Love, Love Unveiled, Rediscovering the Heart of the Disciple: Pope Francis and the Joy of the Gospel, Men, Women and the Mystery of Love: Practical Insights from John Paul II's 'Love and Responsibility', The Bible Compass: A Catholic's Guide to Navigating the Scriptures, A Biblical Walk Through the Mass: Understanding What We Say and Do in the Liturgy, Mystery of the Kingdom, The New Rosary in Scripture: Biblical Insights for Praying the 20 Mysteries, and Queen Mother.
 Visit Edward Sri's website here.Copyright © 1996 LayWitness

 back to top